stackhpc/ansible-lustre-demo/README.md

 - Lustre/NFS exporter (would be per-tenant):
     - Rocky Linux 8.5
     - Lustre client
-    - Kernel NFS server (also RDMA-capable)
+    - Kernel NFS server (also RDMA-capable, via configuration)
     - With a port tagged `nfs:lustre` (concept is protocol:filesystem name)
     - Mounts `/csd3/project/baz`

 The idea is that a non-lustre-capable client in an isolated tenancy can mount from the NFS exporter.
 This is demoed in ` portal-nfs-client/` which contains terraform and ansible to create a VM with an NFS client mounting the above exporter.

+Note currently the Lustre Lnet is set to `tcp` despite being on a RDMA-capable network as that provided better performance in the Arcus environment.

 # Install